Shame is probably one of the most potent and profound emotions we will ever experience.

 Guilt can produce a healthy behavior change.
 But shame is a destructive force when it becomes the basis of our identity.
-We are not solely defined by what we have done or have had done to us.
+We are not solely defined by what we have done or have done to us.

 I am not a medical doctor or a clinical psychologist.
 Therefore, I have not written a best-selling book that gives four quick steps to overcoming shame.

-I come as a person whose identity was shaped and defined by shame—a person who is starting to experience grace after a lifetime of personal condemnation truly.
+I come as a person whose identity was shaped and defined by shame—a person starting to experience grace after a lifetime of personal condemnation.

-I want to share that journey with you and what I am learning in the process.
+I want to share that journey with you and what I am learning.
 I hope you will join me on that journey and maybe gain the courage to address your areas of shame, if applicable.

-Three and a half years ago, I began to experience nightmares while waiting on a neck fusion surgery during the Christmas season.
+Three and a half years ago, I began to experience nightmares while waiting on neck fusion surgery during the Christmas season.

 I was in intense pain.
-At first, I thought that the medication I was taking was the cause of nightmares.
+At first, I thought that the medication I was taking was the cause of my nightmares.

 But night after night, the same nightmare returned.
 Over time the dream became more and more detailed and intrusive.
 Finally, I woke up each night in terror.

 I knew something was wrong.
 I rarely remember the details of my dreams.
 A recurring nightmare with consistent features was unusual.
-I began to wonder if this was related to an experience I had at fifteen years old.
+I wondered if this was related to an experience I had at fifteen years old.